fladd/floriankrause/research.md

 increase stress resilience.

 ## Real-time fMRI & Neurofeedback
-When I worked on the European BRAINTRAIN project as a postdoctoral researcher for Rainer Goebel at Brain Innovation B.V. and Maastricht University in Maastricht, The Netherlands, I investigated how the self-regulation of brain networks by (combined) Electroencephalography (EEG) and especially real-time fMRI (rtfMRI) neurofeedback can be methodologically further advanced to be
+When working on the European BRAINTRAIN project as a postdoctoral researcher for Rainer Goebel at Brain Innovation B.V. and Maastricht University in Maastricht, The Netherlands, I investigated how the self-regulation of brain networks by (combined) Electroencephalography (EEG) and especially real-time fMRI (rtfMRI) neurofeedback can be methodologically further advanced to be